S-Par/BGS-Comp-Project/README.md

-# BGS-Comp-Project
+## BGS-Comp-Project
- This is a gaming portal in Turbo C++ it has pacman and pong
+ This is a project that provides a gaming portal
+ ### Project Details
+ Games provided:
+ - Pac-man
+ - Pong/Galaga